Ullah millet: History

-The Aromanians conform a Balkan ethnic group which is scattered in several countries such as Albania, Bulgaria, Greece, North Macedonia, Romania and Serbia.
+The Aromanians are a Balkan ethnic group which is scattered in several countries such as Albania, Bulgaria, Greece, North Macedonia, Romania and Serbia.
 Usually, the neighbors of the Aromanians use the term "Vlach" (Ulahlar) to refer to them.
 However, the same term is also used for the Megleno-Romanians, a small related Balkan people.
-Before the establishment of the Ullah Millet, the Aromanians were under the jurisdiction of the Greek Ecumenical Patriarchate of Constantinople.
+Before the establishment of the Ullah millet, the Aromanians were under the jurisdiction of the Greek Ecumenical Patriarchate of Constantinople.
 This was because they practised Eastern Orthodoxy.
 During this time, most of the priests were Greeks and the Aromanians could not use their own language in church services.
 This conflict between the Aromanians and Greeks eventually escalated to physical violence, sparking fights between members of both groups.
 Due to this, the Aromanians started to call for help to the Ottoman authorities and the Romanian Government.

 The situation began to be studied by the Ottoman Empire and, on 9 August 1891, the Ministry of Justice sent to the Ottoman grand vizier a report in which it stated that the Aromanians had the right to use their own language in the church just like many Orthodox people in Arab-populated lands could use their mother language if it was not Greek.
 It also said that the dissatisfaction of the Aromanians could lead them to establish their own independent church.
 The Aromanian issue had to be treated delicately by the Ottoman authorities.
 While granting more rights to them could improve relations between Romania and the Ottoman Empire and raise pro-Turkish opinions on its citizens, it could also anger the Ottoman citizens of Bulgarian, Greek and Serb ethnicity.
 On the other hand, Romania pressured the Ottoman Empire for greater autonomy for the Aromanians and their right for an independent church, even offering a treaty of alliance with them if the ambitions of the Aromanians were fulfilled.

 On 28 June 1904, the Aromanians made a request to the Ottoman authorities.
 They asked to be separated from the Greeks and to be recognized as a community (a millet) officially and legally in the country.
 They also asked to have a representative in Istanbul and the right to choose Aromanians in the villages they populated.
 The Romanian government strongly supported these demands and tried to convince the Ottoman Empire to accomplish them.
 However, the Sultan of the Ottoman Empire, Abdul Hamid II, decided to ignore these requests to avoid political conflicts.
 In those times, the Ottoman Empire was specially worried about a possible loss of the region of Macedonia and a change of the status quo in the Balkans.
 For these reasons, the requests were rejected.